Phala-Network/phala-wiki/content/docs/developer/your-first-confidential-contract.md

 ---
-title: "1.3 Guess Number: A Confidential Contract Example"
+title: "1.3 Confidential Contract Examples"
 ---

 > Basic understanding of Rust language programming and smart contract development knowledge is necessary to follow this tutorial.